 Download CBSE Revision Notes for CBSE Class 10 Social Science GEO Resources and Development GEO Resources and Development :Types - natural and human; Need for resource planning, natural resources, land as a resource, soil types and distribution; changing land-use pattern; land degradation and conservation measures.

-Download CBSE Revision Notes for CBSE Class 10 Social Science GEO Forest and Wildlife Resources (deleted) GEO Forest and Wildlife Resources: Types and distribution, depletion of flora and fauna; conservation and protection of forest and wild life.
+Download CBSE Revision Notes for CBSE Class 10 Social Science GEO Forest and Wildlife Resources (Not for Exams) GEO Forest and Wildlife Resources: Types and distribution, depletion of flora and fauna; conservation and protection of forest and wild life.

 Download CBSE Revision Notes for CBSE Class 10 Social Science GEO Agriculture GEO Agriculture: Types of farming, major crops, cropping pattern, technological and institutional reforms; their impact; contribution of Agriculture to national economy - employment and output.